 Recorders (DVD / Blu-ray)

 If you want to copy TV programmes or home movies onto a physical disc, a recorder is your best option.
-Dedicated disc recorders are rarely available these days, but the functionality is regularly found in more advanced machines that can also record to a hard disk drive.
+Dedicated disc recorders are rarely available these days, but the functionality is more often found in more advanced machines that can also record to a hard disk drive.
 Much like shop bought DVDs, you will also be able to read in standard definition.
 Blu-ray recorders give you the flexibility of both DVD and Blu-ray playback, as well as being able to record HD directly onto a Blu-ray disc.